pkutaj/pkutaj.github.io/_posts/2020-07-04-PS-search-shell.md

 ---
 layout: post
-title: powershell > search in shell 2
+title: powershell > search in shell
 categories: [powershell]
 ---
 ## abstract
-The concern is documenting the search capabilities of posh
+The concern is documenting the search capabilities of posh with the help of PSFzf module and an alternative way of using the traditional `CTRL-F`

 ## video
 ## contents